slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Favors granted always become defined as rights."
 -- Saul Alinsky*

 > *"To be successful, society must maintain a balance between nurturing excellence and encouraging the average to improve.
 There must be both cooperation and competition between people in the same society.
-There is a continual need to balance between a successful, competitive society, and a cohesive, compassionate one.'*
+There is a continual need to balance between a successful, competitive society, and a cohesive, compassionate one."*

 > *"Justice will not be served until those who are unaffected are as outraged as those who are."
 -- Benjamin Franklin*